 In real life: Billy the Kid met Pat Garrett after the Lincoln County War in Fort Sumner.
 Garrett was nothing more than a former buffalo hunter turn cowhand and bartender, and nothing to be impressed about.
 Billy the Kid was already making a reputation for himself by the time he met Garrett, so if anyone was in awe of another it would've been Garrett on Billy the Kid.
 Garrett wouldn't make a name for himself until after he shot and killed Billy the Kid and even then it wasn't in a good light.
 You know what they say about Pat Garrett.....he killed men like he killed buffalos, but at least he didn't ambush the animals in the dark.

 In real life: There's a lot wrong with this scene, so read the following closely: First Tunstall was not killed on January 1, 1878 early morning, but February 18, 1878 late afternoon.
 Secondly, he and his men were not returning to the ranch from Lincoln after a night of partying, but leaving the ranch heading to Lincoln.
 Thirdly, Tunstall was not riding in a buckboard but riding a horse.
 Speaking of horses, they were herding about nine of them.
-The reason being, Tunstall didn’t want the horses taken by Brady’s posse who were confiscating his cattle for McSween’s debts.
-As for the pheasant chase, it was a flock of wild turkeys and only Dick Brewer and John Widenmann (who isn’t even portrayed in Young Guns) go after the turkeys while Tunstall stayed with the horses.
-The Kid and John Middleton (who also wasn’t portrayed in the movie) were bring up the rear when they saw the posse approaching and they then rushed forward to warn the others.
+The reason being, Tunstall didn’t want the horses taken by Brady’s posse who were confiscating his cattle for McSween’s debt.
+Dick Brewer and John Widenmann (who isn’t even portrayed in Young Guns) spot some wild turkeys and went after them, while Tunstall stayed with the horses.
+The Kid and John Middleton (who also wasn’t portrayed in the movie) were bring up the rear herding the horses when they saw the posse approaching and they then rushed forward to warn the others.
 In the confusion the Regulators left Tunstall behind who didn’t ride off with them (go figure?).
 When Tunstall saw the posse approaching him, he slowly rode towards them to talk.
 That's when Bill Morton and Tom (not Henry) Hill shot him.
 The entire posse did not open fire and they also did not chase after the Regulators.

 In the movie: Dick Brewer and Billy the Kid did not get along and were competing for leadership over the Regulators.